strett8/eurobluebook/docs/izometrija-cijevi/fabricka-priprema-cjevovoda.md

 ---
 layout: default
-title: Vrste cijevi prema upotrebi
+title: Fabrička priprema cjevovoda
-parent: Standardi
+parent: Izometrija cijevi
 ---

-# Vrste cijevi prema upotrebi
+# Fabrička priprema cjevovoda
 {: .no_toc }

 CSS utility classes come in handy when you to want to override default styles to create additional whitespace (margins/padding), correct unexpected shifts in font size or weight, add color, or hide (or show) something at a specific screen size.
 {: .fs-6 .fw-300 }

-Tabela konstanci​

-Incne mjere –metricke
+Odredjivanje polozaja cjevovoda